Fenwick High School (Oak Park, Illinois): Athletics

 The Fenwick Friars compete in two conferences.
 Male teams compete in the Chicago Catholic League (CCL), while the female teams compete in the East Suburban Catholic Conference.
 The school competes in state championship series sponsored by the Illinois High School Association (IHSA).

-The Girls’ hockey team won the State Championship in 2019 at the United Center.

-The boys' varsity hockey team has played in the state championship game, held at the United Center, in five consecutive seasons (2002–2006), winning the state title (the Blackhawk Cup) in the 2002–03 and 2003–04 seasons.
-The 2003–2004 team compiled a record of 62–9–2 and is considered one of Illinois' most accomplished high school hockey teams to have ever played in the Midwest.
-The hockey team has won five straight Kennedy Cups, three of them over their hockey archrival Loyola Academy.

-The boys lacrosse team took the state championship in just its second year as a varsity program.

-Fenwick has been a dominant force in water polo.
-Since the IHSA first started sponsoring a water polo state tournament in 2002, Fenwick's men's and women's teams have won a combined eleven of the first fourteen state championships.

 Prior to the institution of a state playoff system for football in the 1970s, Fenwick competed to play in the Prep Bowl, which pitted the champions of the CCL against the champion of the Chicago Public League.
 Fenwick won two Prep Bowl titles at the game's usual home of Soldier Field.
 The first was in 1945, when a crowd of 80,000 fans saw Fenwick defeat Tilden High School, 20–6.
 The second was in 1962, and saw Fenwick defeat Schurz High School, 40–0.
 The win not only capped an undefeated season, but was played before over 91,000 fans; the third-largest crowd to witness a high school football game in Illinois history.
 The 1945 game is tied for seventh in terms of crowd size.

-In 2021, Fenwick won its first-ever IHSA Football State Championship, winning the 5A division after beating Kankakee High School in the finals, while going 12-2 overall on the season.

-By 2007, Fenwick had over 77 all-conference championships.
-The boy's JV hockey team and the girls pom pom team have also earned state championships.
+The Prep Bowl has continued as a separate competition since the introduction of the statewide playoff, for teams which do not make those playoffs or are eliminated early, and Fenwick has won it in 1991 and 2010.

 Sports Illustrated has added Fenwick to its list of the "50 Best High School Athletic Programs in the Country", recognizing Fenwick as having the best athletic program in Illinois.
 Fenwick's 2006–2007 swimming and swim/polo teams produced 12 NISCA Academic All-American athletes.
 For 2009, two state championships were achieved in water polo, 11 regional, sectional or supersectional championships were earned, along with 15 conference titles.
 There were also 17 All-State athletes, 19 All-American athletes and 12 All-Academic athletes named.
 Five students were granted NCAA athletic scholarships.

-State championships

-The following teams have finished in the top four of their respective state tournament sponsored by the IHSA: